 • How soon after sunset can you see the big Summer Triangle?
 Face east.
 Vega, the Triangle's brightest star, is nearly at the zenith (for skywatchers at mid-northern latitudes).
 Deneb is the first bright star to Vega's east-northeast.
 Altair shines less high in the southeast.

 Thursday, September 7

-• A winter preview: Step out before the first light of dawn this week, and the sky displays the same starry panorama as it does after dinnertime in late January and early February.
+• A winter preview: Step out before the first light of dawn this week, and the sky displays the same starry panorama as it does after dinnertime in late January.
 Orion is striding up in the southeast, with Aldebaran and then the Pleiades high above it.
-Sirius and Canis Major sparkle down below Orion.
+Sirius and Canis Major sparkle below Orion.
 The Gemini twins are lying on their sides well up in the east.

 Friday, September 8

 • A dawn challenge: Very low in the east as dawn brightens on Saturday morning the 9th, Mercury, now a respectable magnitude 0, glows 1° to the right of Regulus, magnitude 1.3.
 Mars, fainter at magnitude 1.8, is about 3° to their lower left, as shown above.
 Bring binoculars.